Vital91/OTLInkContainer/templates/minifi/0/readme.md

-# Mosquitto
+# Minifi

-This template creates a Mosquitto MQTT Broker.
+This template creates a Minifi

 ## Usage

-Choose the MQTT port you want to expose (in order to connect from remote locations).
+Choose the Minifiport you want to expose (in order to connect from remote locations).